Port of Belgrade

 The port was privatized in 2005, in a process which raised issues of corruption which have not yet been settled.

 History

 The new city port was envisioned on its present location already in 1923 when the Belgrade's first general urban plan was drafted.
 Though majority of the propositions were accepted by the Ministry of Construction, and the plan was adopted in 1924, it took decades before the port was actually built.

 The port has operated since 1961.
 In 2005, a Luxemburg-based company "Worldfin" owned by Delta Holding and Milan Beko, bought the Port of Belgrade from the City of Belgrade for a sum of 40 million euros.
 The transaction was in later years annulled and since then it is the subject of judicial process between "Worldfin" and state authorities.

 As of 2018, the Port of Belgrade is the most developed port in Serbia.
 The most common load goods are salt, sugar, concrete iron, paper, pipes and artificial fertilizers.
+As of 2023, the port has an annual cargo tonnage of 4.594 million tones, making it the busiest port in Serbia.